The Most Essential Banished Mods24 May 2020 0

-Modding is a great way to breathe new life into a game that you’ve learned inside and out, and since you all seem to like our Rimworld guide, we've deiced to take a look at another great game, Banished.
-This gritty city-builder/strategy games released in the distant past of 2014, and focused on survival more than anything else.
+Modding is a great way to breathe new life into a game that you’ve learned inside and out.
+Since you all seem to like our Rimworld guide we've deiced to take a look at another great game, Banished.
+This gritty city-builder/strategy games released in the distant past of 2014, and focused on survival.

 It was a bit flawed on first release, but it was also an instant classic - now, with the benefit of time and a still-active community, there's never been a better time to jump in and take the game for a spin.
 Below is a modest collection of mods, split into the categories of must-haves, nice-to-haves, and then some of the popular collections.